 - Natural Language Processing (NLP): The algorithm uses NLP to analyze the content of your interactions to determine the strength of relationships.
 For example, if you frequently comment on someone’s photos with positive words, the algorithm will know that you have a positive relationship with that person.

 Now that we’ve gone over how relationships affect the algorithm, let’s take a look at how your business can use this information to better connect with your target audience.

-The best way to connect with your target audience is to build strong relationships with them.
+The best way to connect with your target audience is to build strong relationships with them and follow community guidelines according to the Instagram Help Center.
 In some ways, you can think of it as training the algorithm to believe you are a very close acquaintance (or even a friend) with your target audience.
 The more you interact with them, the more likely the algorithm is to show your content to them.

 Here are a few tips on how your business can do that:

 Regularly interact with users who are interested in your brand: The more you interact with someone, the stronger the relationship is.
 So, if you want to build a strong relationship with a user, make sure to like, comment, and share their content regularly.

 Nurture your relationships: Just like any other relationship, you need to put in the effort to nurture your relationships with users.
 If you want a user to become a loyal customers, you need to show them that you care about them.
 You can do this by responding to their comments and direct messages, liking their photos/videos, and sharing their content.

 Personalize your interactions: The more personal your interactions are, the stronger the relationship is.
 So, when you’re interacting with users, make sure to use personal pronouns (i.e. “you” and “yours”) and avoid using generic terms (i.e. “users” and “customers”).